Saputo: Time to MOOve Towards an Ethical Dairy Industry

 - Because they are constantly milked, cows can develop painful, sometimes fatal infections, called mastitis.

-- Some cows have their tails surgically removed, sometimes without painkillers.
-It’s believed that doing so keeps the udder clean, which is false.
+- Sometimes cows have their tails surgically removed, reports indicate that this can be done without painkillers.
+Some people believe that doing so keeps the udder clean, which is false.
 They need their tails to swat away flies.

 - Cows are also often dehorned, a process in which the farmer will cut or burn off the horns.
-Sometimes no painkillers are provided.
+Although Canadian guidelines recommend that painkillers be used for all surgical procedures, reports indicate they are not always used.

 - The Dairy industry also emits about 20% of the total greenhouse gas emissions from the main livestock sectors and also leaves a huge water footprint.